+is considered

+material if the

+director's personal

+or business interest

+is antagonistic to

+Company, or stands

+to acquire or gain

+financial advantage

+at the expense of

 the Company;

 2. To devote the time

 and attention

 necessary to

 properly and

 effectively

 discharge his duties

 and responsibilities;

 3. To act judiciously;

 4. To exercise

 independent

 judgment;

+judgment,

 5. To have a working

 knowledge of the

 statutory and

 regulatory

 requirements

 affecting the

 Company, including

 the contents of the

 Articles of

 Incorporation and

 the By-laws, the

 rules and

 regulations or

 requirements of

 the SEC, and where

 applicable, the

 requirements of

 other relevant

 regulatory

 agencies;

-6. To observe

-confidentiality with

-respect to all

-matters coming

-before the Board;

-7. To ensure the

-continuing

-soundness,

-effectiveness and
+1

-adequacy of the

-Company's control environment; and 8.
-To attend seminar/s on corporate governance conducted by a duly recognized private or government institute.
+1 6.
+To observe confidentiality with respect to all matters coming before the Board; 7.
+To ensure the continuing soundness, effectiveness and adequacy of the Company's control environment; and 8.
+To attend seminar/s on corporate governance conducted by a duly recognized private or government institute in accordance with applicable laws, rules and regulations.
 Deliverables An executive director signs several corporate documents of the Company, including the minutes of the meetings of the board committee(s) he belongs to and periodic filings of the Company (such as the annual report (SEC Form 17-A and the new requirement of the SEC for the Annual Corporate Governance Report beginning 2013 for reported year 2012).
 A non-executive director signs several corporate documents of the Company, including the minutes of the meetings of the board committee(s) he belongs to.
-An independent director is required to submit to the Corporate Secretary a certification confirming that he possesses all the qualifications and none of the disqualifications of an independent director at the time of his election and/or reelection as an independent director.
-He likewise signs several corporate documents of the Company, including the minutes of the meetings of the board committee(s) he belongs to and good corporate governance periodic filings of the Company (such as the Corporate Governance Scorecard of the Philippine Stock Exchange that was required until 2012 and the new requirement of the SEC for the Annual Corporate Governance Report beginning 2013 for reported year 2012).
+An independent director is required to submit to the Corporate Secretary a certification confirming that he possesses all the qualifications and none of the disqualifications of an independent director at the time of his election as an independent director.
+He likewise signs several corporate documents of the Company, including the minutes of the meetings of the board committee(s) he belongs to and good corporate periodic governance filings of the Company (such as the Corporate Governance Scorecard of the Philippine Stock Exchange that was required until 2012 and the new requirement of the SEC for the Annual Corporate Governance Report beginning 2013 for reported year 2012).